NEW study: Vitamin D helps to improve gut function and your immune response

 Although researchers caution that there’s still work to do to further reveal how vitamin D works in the gut, it once again highlights the serious complications that may occur in individuals with a vitamin D deficiency.

-Scientifically CLEAR: There are serious consequences to this hormone deficiency
+No doubt: There are serious consequences to this hormone deficiency

 Beyond its role in the gut, studies also show that vitamin D deficiency comes with additional serious consequences.
-Being deficient in this important vitamin, particularly if you have blood levels under 30 ng/ml, increases your risk of premature death from any cause.
+Being deficient in this important hormone, particularly if you have blood levels under 30 ng/ml, increases your risk of premature death from any cause.

-The fact is: it’s more difficult to produce this hormone (naturally from sun exposure) during the wintertime or if you live in an area that just doesn’t get as much sunshine, on a regular basis throughout the year.
+The truth is: It’s more difficult to produce this hormone (naturally from sun exposure) during the wintertime or if you live in an area that just doesn’t get as much sunshine, on a regular basis throughout the year.
 This is where D3 supplementation can help to solve the problem.
 Just keep in mind, you’ll need to ensure it’s taken with fat-containing foods for the best absorption since it’s a fat-soluble vitamin.

 And, finally (for best results), you may want to consider taking all the cofactors that enhance absorption such as, zinc, boron and (of course) vitamin K2.
-Ultimately, if you’re deficient and concerned, it’s a good idea to consult with an experienced (integrative) physician before making any significant changes to your diet or supplement routine.
+Ultimately, if you’re deficient and concerned, it’s a good idea to consult with an experienced (integrative) physician or health coach before making any significant changes to your diet or supplement routine.

 Bottom line: It’s good to know what your vitamin D levels are … so, get a simple blood test and make it a health priority to maintain blood levels of about 50 – 80 ng/ml to protect your health.